developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutBasicScanningAPI/index.md

 ## Running the Application

-1. Connect the device (with the latest EMDK runtime) to a USB port on the development host.
+1. Connect the device to a USB port on the development host.
 	**Note**: The device must be in USB Debug mode.

 2. Run the application.